-Under the PUMP Act, these rights must be provided until one year after the birth of your child, though you may have the right to pump for longer, as well as the right to additional protections, under other laws (see below).
-Vermont law, for example, requires an employer to provide these protections for three years after the child's birth.
+This must be provided until one year after the birth of your child, though you may have the right to pump for longer, as well as the right to additional protections, under other laws (see below).

 Employers of all sizes nationwide are required to comply with the PUMP Act.
 If your employer has fewer than 50 employees, it may be excused from complying in a particular situation where providing the break or space would create an "undue hardship," which is a significant difficulty or expense for the business.
 Because it is possible to provide break time and space in all industries, undue hardship is rare.